Physics-Informed Neural Network Lyapunov Functions: PDE Characterization, Learning, and Verification: Formal Verification

 \begin{proposition} If (\ref{eq:dW}) and (\ref{eq:WP}) hold and the set $\W_{c_2}=\set{x\in X:\, W_N(x)\le c_2}$ does not intersect with the boundary of $X$, then $\W_{c_2}$ is a region of attraction for (\ref{eq:sys}). \end{proposition}

 \begin{proof} A solution starting from $\W_{c_2}$ remains in $\W_{c_2}$ as long as the solution do not leave $X$.
 However, to leave $X$ it has to cross the boundary of $\W_{c_2}$ first.
 This is impossible because of (\ref{eq:dW}).
-Within $\W_{c_2}$, solutions converge to $\set{x\in\Real^n:\,x^TPx\le c}$ in finite time, which is a verified region of attraction. \end{proof}

-If $W_N$ is obtained by solving the Zubov equation (\ref{eq:zubov}) using algorithms proposed in Section \ref{sec:algo}, then the set $\W_{c_2}$ can provide a region of attraction close to the true domain of attraction.
-We shall demonstrate this in the next section using numerical examples, where it is shown that the neural Zubov approach outperforms sums-of-squares Lyapunov functions in this regard.
+Within $\W_{c_2}$, solutions converge to $\set{x\in\Real^n:\,x^TPx\le c}$ in finite time, which is a verified region of attraction. \end{proof} If $W_N$ is obtained by solving the Zubov equation (\ref{eq:zubov}) using algorithms proposed in Section \ref{sec:algo}, then the set $\W_{c_2}$ can provide a region of attraction close to the true domain of attraction.
+We shall demonstrate this in the next section using numerical examples, where it is shown that the neural Zubov approach outperforms sum-of-squares Lyapunov functions in this regard.